 Of the 20 neonates, 18 underwent subsequent staged palliation and two patients died.
 No patient had additional advanced diagnostic studies prior to initial surgical palliation.
 A minor discrepancy was a difference of opinion regarding the classification of a vessel as an aortopulmonary collateral vs ductus arteriosus.
 Example neonatal images are shown in image 1.

 Of the 52 patients who were scanned after first stage single ventricle palliation, significant findings other than expected anatomy were 7 central venous occlusions, 2 aortopulmonary shunt or Sano narrowings > 50%, 12 significant branch pulmonary artery narrowing, 2 arch obstruction, and 1 large pseudoaneurysm at the proximal Sano insertion.
 There were 50 patients who underwent subsequent surgical intervention and two patients who died; one during anesthesia induction for planned catheter based arch angioplasty and one with progressive and severe pulmonary vein stenosis.
 One surgical intervention was a hybrid procedure with stent placement at the time of Glenn.
 Four patients underwent catheter based intervention prior to surgery including pulmonary artery balloon angioplasty, pulmonary artery balloon angioplasty with stent placement (n=2), and aortic arch balloon angioplasty.
-There was one discrepancy compared to interventional findings which was the presence of right IJ occlusion in a patient who underwent catheterization two months subsequently.
+There was one discrepancy compared to interventional findings which was the presence of right internal jugular vein occlusion in a patient who underwent catheterization two months subsequently.
 The CT scan in that patient was not optimized for venous imaging and only a single scan was performed.
 Examples of pre-Glenn images are shown in image 2.

 Of the 15 patients imaged between the Glenn and pre-Fontan catheterization, 3 instances of central venous occlusion, one pulmonary artery narrowing, 2 arch obstruction, and two large venous collaterals were found.
 Five patients underwent intervention (3 catheterization, 2 surgical) prior to third stage palliation.
 Interventions included pulmonary arterioplasty, aortic arch angioplasty, aortic arch augmentation, and coiling of large venous collaterals (n=2).
 There were no discrepancies in this patient subset compared to interventional findings.
 Examples of images after the Glenn procedure are shown in image 3.

 Anatomic findings in 45 post Fontan patients included 6 complete central venous occlusion with large decompressing collaterals, 1 arch obstruction, bulboventricular foramen restriction, an anomalous left coronary artery with interarterial course, and a near occlusive clot in the superior vena cava.
 Twelve patients underwent intervention (9 surgical, 3 catheter based).
 Surgical interventions included unroofing of a coronary artery and pulmonary valvuloplasty, bulboventricular foramen enlargement, tricuspid valvuloplasty, neo-aortic valve replacement, conversion to extracardiac Fontan, and 4 pacemaker generator changes.
 Catheter based interventions included clot removal, arch angioplasty and stent with vascular plug of collaterals, and vascular plug and coil occlusion of collaterals.
 There were no discrepancies in this subset of patients compared to interventional findings.
-Example images after the fontan procedure are shown in image 4.
+Example images after the Fontan procedure are shown in image 4.

 Discussion